Office Clutter Solutions

 6. Follow a regular cleaning routine

 Another way to keep your work from home space organized and clutter-free is to follow a regular cleaning routine.
-This doesn’t mean you have to clean every day.
-But, you should set aside some time each week to tidy up your space.
+This doesn’t mean you have to clean every day, but to set aside some time each week to tidy up your space.

 This will help you stay on top of the clutter and make it easier to find things when you need them.